 When a waiver of documentation of consent is granted, it is nevertheless highly advisable for investigators to document in some other fashion that consent was obtained.
 One alternative is to tape record the interview, or at least the informed consent procedures.
 A second procedure is to have a witness (e.g., a research assistant) record in written notes that the participant was fully informed, and gave consent.
 Under some circumstances the IRB will accept the most minimal documentation: a note in the PI’s own records stating that they followed their approved informed consent procedure and obtained fully informed consent.
 If the researcher chooses to use this minimal documentation procedure, he/she should explain why no other form of documentation is appropriate.
 The greater the risks to the participant, the greater the burden on the researcher to justify a less conventional means of documenting consent.

 Consent for Research with Children

-See the chapter on Research with Children and Youth for procedural guidance on obtaining Youth Assent and Parental Permission.
+See the page on Research with Children and Youth for procedural guidance on obtaining Youth Assent and Parental Permission.